‘It’s unconscionable’: Biden attacks drug prices at speech at Green River College

 Outside Seward Park, some demonstrators waved signs trying to catch Biden’s attention as the presidential motorcade rolled past.
 Some called for swifter approval of a COVID-19 vaccine for children under 5.

-Others demanded Biden move more aggressively on climate.
+Others demanded Biden move more aggressively on climate issues.

 Eric Ross, a Seattle resident, held a sign quoting Biden’s own comments that climate change is an “existential threat” to humanity.